 One of the most overlooked expenses are subscriptions.
 Conduct a monthly audit of recurring payments and subscriptions.
 Cancel services you don’t actively use, and consider downgrading others.
 Many people unknowingly pay for multiple streaming services, gym memberships, or software subscriptions they rarely use.

-Building strong financial wellness requires patience, and a comprehensive approach that extends well beyond credit score management.
-While improvingyour credit score opens doors to better borrowing terms and financial opportunities, true financial wellness comes from creating sustainable money management habits, building wealth systematically, and protecting yourself from financial setbacks.
+Building strong financial wellness takes time, patience, and a more complete approach than just focusing on your credit score alone.
+While improving your credit score can open doors to better loan options and financial opportunities, true financial wellness comes from developing consistent money habits, managing debt wisely, and gradually building financial stability that lasts.